rajeshdux/ds_codes/README.md

 👋 Hi, I’m Rajesh Kumar
-- 👀 I’m interested in aquiring knowlwdge and experience of new technologies in the field of Data Science / Artificial Intelligence.
+- 👀 I’m interested in aquiring knowledge and experiences of new technologies in the field of Data Science / Artificial Intelligence.

 - 📫 Reach me: rajeshdux@gmail.com